News & Events

 Upcoming and Past Events:

-- Wednesday 10th March 2020, 2 pm EST: "High-resolution mapping of cells and tissue structures provides a foundation for computational TILs assessment".
-Mohamed Amgad, member of the TILs Working Group, will be giving a public talk at the Food and Drug Administration (FDA) describing their newest network, NuCLs, and the public release of 220,000 annotations of cell nuclei in breast cancer.
-Join the Microsoft Teams meeting on Wednesday 10th March, 2 pm EST via this link.
+- Click here to access the webinar "High-resolution mapping of cells and tissue structures provides a foundation for computational TILs assessment", presented by Mohamed Amgad, member of the TILs Working Group.
+Mohamed gave a public talk at the Food and Drug Administration (FDA) describing their newest network, NuCLs, and the public release of 220,000 annotations of cell nuclei in breast cancer.

 - Click here to access the Webinar on “High-throughput Truthing-project: a collaboration with FDA, the TILs-WG and the Alliance for Digital Pathology on ML-applications for assessment of TILs.”